The Building Blocks of a Good ADHD Diagnosis

 A clinical interview.
 A physical exam.
 Rating scales and teacher input.
 Here’s what comprises a good ADHD diagnosis — and what does not.

-ADHD is a relatively common diagnosis, but that doesn’t mean it should ever be pronounced lightly.
+Attention deficit disorder (ADHD or ADD) is a relatively common diagnosis, but that doesn’t mean it should ever be pronounced lightly.
 An accurate and well-rounded ADHD diagnosis is a complex, multi-step process, including a clinical interview, a medical history review, and the completion of normed rating scales by loved ones, educators, and/or colleagues.
 Read on to better understand the standard diagnostic steps — as well as some other “tools” that just aren’t worth your time or money.

 Who Can Diagnose ADHD?